Ustekinumab

 This is the dose that you have through a drip in hospital.

 After the first dose, all the rest of your doses are 90mg.
-The dose is the same however much you weigh.
+These doses are the same, however much you weigh.
 You have these as an injection under your skin.

 Stopping or changing treatment